 We're very proud that a number of Usborne children's and young adult fiction titles have won or been shortlisted for major awards in 2019 and 2018, including the CILIP Carnegie Medal and the YA Book Prize, as well as many regional awards.

 Two magical stories with unforgettable characters have been shortlisted for the Waterstones Children's Book Prize 2019: The Train to Impossible Places by P.G.
 Bell and The House with Chicken Legs by Sophie Anderson.

-Shortlisted for the Waterstones Children's Book Prize 2019 Longlisted for the Branford Boase Award 2019 Selected for the Summer Reading Challenge 2019 All aboard for a magical journey...
+Shortlisted for the Waterstones Children's Book Prize 2019 Shortlisted for the Branford Boase Award 2019 Shortlisted for the IBW Book Awards 2019 All aboard for a magical journey...
 When Suzy hears a strange rattling noise in the middle of the night, she creeps downstairs to find a train roaring through her house.
 But this is no ordinary train.
 This is the magical delivery express for The Union of Impossible Places.
 Whisked onboard by a troll boy called Wilmot, Suzy's world is turned upside down when she's given the job of delivering a cursed package to the fearsome sorceress, Lady Crepuscula.
 Except when the mysterious package begs not to be delivered, Suzy discovers the fate of the Impossible Places might just be in her hands...

 Marinka dreams of a normal life, where her house stays in one place long enough for her to make friends.
 But her house has chicken legs and moves on without warning.
 For Marinka's grandmother is Baba Yaga, who guides spirits between this world and the next.
 Marinka longs to change her destiny and sets out to break free from her grandmother's footsteps, but her house has other ideas...